 Look For Help Together

 A parent or friend cannot take away a teen’s depression.
 But they can do everything in their power to help fight it.
-In addition to positive affirmations, thoughts, and support, one of the ways you can make an impact in a depressed teen’s life is to encourage them in treatment and to help support them throughout the treatment process.
+In addition to positive affirmations, thoughts, and support, one of the ways you can make an impact in a depressed teen’s life is to encourage them to explore the benefits of teen depression treatment and support them throughout the treatment process.

 It’s not enough to suggest therapy.
 Talk to your teen about seeing a professional together.
 Drive them to their sessions.
 Suggest or talk to the therapist about family therapy or joint sessions.
 Be involved and learn more about how you can help your teen – such as reminding them to take care of their daily journaling or asking about their therapy homework.